-Keep in touch is a carefully constructed programme built around structured sequences.
-The sequences give the students the tools to communicate effectively and to develop skills in listening, speaking, reading and writing English.
+Keep in touch is a carefully constructed programme built around structured lessons.
+The lessons give the students the tools to communicate effectively and to develop skills in listening, speaking, reading and writing English.

 At the 6e level the course is made up of the following components: